Ryan Wells, Director;

 Genia bettencourt, Graduate assistant

 Genia Bettencourt is a doctoral candidate in Higher Education at the University of Massachusetts Amherst.
-Her research interest focus on the experiences of marginalized students within higher education regarding social class, race, gender, and ability, college access, and student activism.
+Her research interests focus on college a, with her dissertation research focused on the experiences of working class students at public research institutions regarding perceptions of class-based allyship and sense of belonging.
 Genia has a background in student affairs and social justice education, with work experience across residential life, student leadership, and pre-college programs.

 suzan kommers, graduate assistant